moneybutton/docs/docs/bsv-overview.md

 title: Overview
 ---

-bsv is a library for managing user keys, building and signing bitcoin transctions (including inputs, outputs and scripts), signing generic data, encrypting generic data, or doing anything that a client-side web wallet is likely to need to do.
+bsv is a library for managing user keys, building and signing bitcoin transactions (including inputs, outputs and scripts), signing generic data, encrypting generic data, or doing anything that a client-side web wallet is likely to need to do.

 It is not necessary to use bsv to use Money Button.
 However, advanced applications will often want to do sophisticated low-level Bitcoin operations that need a library for that purpose.